arduino/actions/README.md

 # Arduino GitHub Actions

-A set of GitHub Actions officially provided and maintained by Arduino.
+**WARNING**: This repository is used for Arduino's development of experimental [GitHub Actions](https://github.com/features/actions).
+They are unstable and not fully tested.
+Use at your own risk!

+Actions will be moved to dedicated repositories when they are ready for production usage.

 Usage informations can be found in their respective folders.

 * [libraries/compile-examples](./libraries/compile-examples) uses Arduino CLI to
 do compilation testing of your Arduino library.